 Phenolic Detergents and Disinfectants

 Phenols are a type of disinfectant.
-You probably have one or more such products that you use regularly around your home.
-They can suppress mold growth, as well as that of other unpleasant visitors like bacteria and yeast (24).
+You probably have one or more such products you regularly use around your home.
+They can suppress mold growth, as well as that of other unpleasant visitors like bacteria and yeast (17).

-If chemicals make you shudder, you can always try going the natural route to get rid of mold in your basement.
+If chemicals make you shudder, you can always go the natural route to get rid of mold in your basement.
 Bear in mind these may not be as successful as using chemicals.

 - Clove oil.

 - Lavender oil.